diagenesis

 Test your knowledge with multiple choice flashcards

-What is diagenesis in sedimentary geology?
+What role does diagenesis play in sedimentary rocks?

 Which process is not part of diagenesis?